f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 rSeries tenants have static vCPU and memory allocations just like vCMP.
 These can be changed after a tenant has been deployed, but the tenant will have to be temporarily suspended (put in the **Provisioned** state), then the change to CPU and or memory allocation can be made.
 A tenant can be expanded assuming adequate resources are available.
 Once the changes are completed the tenant can be put into the **Deployed** state and returned to service.

-Expanding a Tenant via GUI
+Expanding a Tenant via WebUI
 --------------------------

-Below is GUI output of a single tenant that is in the deployed and running state configured with 2 vCPU’s and 7680 memory.
+Below is WebUI output of a single tenant that is in the deployed and running state configured with 2 vCPU’s and 7680 memory.
 The workflow below will cover expanding the tenant from 2 to 4 vCPU’s and the memory from 7680 to 14848.
 Click the check box next to the tenant, and then select the **Provision** button.

 .. image:: images/rseries_deploying_a_tenant/image82.png
   :align: center